ihmeuw/vivarium_research/docs/source/models/causes/maternal_disorders/gbd_2021_mncnh/maternal_sepsis.rst

 Since each simulant can get at most one case of maternal sepsis during the simulation, the number of YLDs accrued by each infected simulant is the same as the number of YLDs per case.
+Simulants with a case of sepsis should accrue YLDs whether or not they die.

 Validation Criteria
 +++++++++++++++++++